 The questions in section C explore further the barriers to implementation of the statements in general such as lack of awareness, agreement, workforce barriers and those related to confidence in their ability to implement them.
 Responders were asked to state the level of their agreement with each question posed, from 1 (strongly disagree) to 5 (strongly agree).
 These implementation questions were asked in every EAHP statements survey.

-The survey was created using the online survey software SurveyMonkey and distributed by email collector to one email address per hospital.
+The survey was created using the online survey software SurveyMonkey® and distributed by email collector to one email address per hospital.
 National coordinators were provided with the list of emails for their country.
 There were weekly reminders sent out over the duration of the survey until complete responded.
 For countries, who did not wish to share the emails of the pharmacies, a weblink version of the survey was provided.
 This approach required respondents to provide a unique code at the start of the survey.

-Results were exported from SurveyMonkey for further analysis and reporting.
+Results were exported from SurveyMonkey® for further analysis and reporting.
 Responses were planned to be analysed by the proportion of positive answers regarding the implementation of a Statement overall and per country.
 Significance testing was performed to compare the results of some of the survey questions to the same question asked in the 2016 EAHP Statements Survey.
-Testing was performed using IBM SPSS software, and firstly the Shapiro Wilk’s test was performed to check for normality.
-In most cases the differences between the distributions of data were considered to be approximately normal so paired t-tests were performed to test for significance between 2 years of survey data.
-For the few cases where a parametric test was not appropriate, the Wilcoxon signed rank test was used instead.

-For Likert scale survey questions a Kruskal-Wallis test was performed after checking for normality, and for the categorical (Yes/No) survey questions Pearson’s chi-squared test was used.

 Results

 5,164 hospital pharmacies were invited to complete the survey, with 719 complete responses (13.9%), a slight decrease compared to 2016 (15.8%).
-Both surveys had a similar completion rate with 82% in 2018 and 81% in 2016.
 Response rates vary widely across countries; the highest number came from Germany with 99, followed by Hungary with 55 and Czech Republic with 43 responses.
 16 of the 35 countries had a response rate of over 30%, which was higher in 2016 with 21 of 35.
 Table 1 shows responses rates broken down by country with response rates from the 2016 survey for comparison.

 Section A